 All interested persons should apply to Shaheen.Miller@ucf.edu for instructions on documenting education and experience.
 This will typically involve completing a short electronic form, curriculum vitae, and a brief description of potential research project(s).
-Qualifications of candidate Research Mentors will be reviewed by the FIRE Module Directors.
+Qualifications of candidate Research

+Mentors will be reviewed by the FIRE Module Directors.
 Once a Research Mentor has successfully served as a candidate Research Mentor for a UCF medical student research project for two years (i.e., has mentored a student through successful completion of the I-1 and I-2 Modules) and has received Satisfactory reviews from the FIRE Committee, then that candidate Research Mentor will be thereafter considered an "approved" Research Mentor.
-All active Research Mentors will be reviewed by the FIRE Committee can pre-approve or reject candidate Research Mentors at any time.
-A candidate or approved Research Mentor that is rejected by the FIRE Committee will not be permitted to serve or continue serving as a Research Mentor for medical student research Mentor will be thereafter considered an "approved" Research Mentor.
 All active Research Mentors will be reviewed by the FIRE Committee on an annual basis.
 The FIRE Committee can pre-approve or reject candidate Research Mentors at any time.
 A candidate or approved Research Mentor that is rejected by the FIRE Committee will not be permitted to serve or continue serving as a Research Mentor for medical student research.